Enneagram Type 7 Diet Strengths:

 - Make a list of five hobbies you always wished you could pursue.
 Pick one and take a class or watch instructional videos on YouTube.

 - Turn on a radio talk show that is engaging or listen to a Podcast.
-Check out the top podcasts on iTunes.
+Check out the top podcasts.

 - Socialize.
 Call a friend or video chat.